-The inception dates for Neuberger Berman Emerging Markets Equity Fund Class A, Class C and Institutional Class is 10/8/08.
-The inception date of Class R3 is 6/21/10.
-The inception date for Class R6 shares is March 15, 2013.
+The inception dates for Neuberger Berman Emerging Markets Equity Fund Class A, Class C and Institutional Class was 10/8/08.
+The inception date of Class R3 was 6/21/10.
+The inception date for Class R6 shares was 3/15/13.
 Average Annual Total Returns with sales charge reflect deduction of current maximum initial sales charge of 5.75% for Class A shares and applicable contingent deferred sales charges (CDSC) for Class C shares.
 The maximum CDSC for Class C shares is 1%, which is reduced to 0% after 1 year.